LTUC/amman-dotnet-401d2/Lectures/Class05/README.md

 }
 ```

-**Polymorphism:**
+**Polymorphism:** <br />
-    1.Taking it one step further, "What if we need to change the behavior of the methods in the base class?"
+  - Taking it one step further, "What if we need to change the behavior of the methods in the base class?"
-      1. Answer: Virtual and override methods.
+  - Answer: Virtual and override methods.
     - Virtual Methods: a derived class can `override` the method with it's own implementation

 ```csharp
 public class Shape
 {